AduotMalueth/JERAConnect-project/README.md

 1. Engage with the platform by posting about coconut products, commenting on others' posts, liking content, and viewing user profiles.
 2. Community Engagement: Actively participate in the coconut farming community by creating content, sharing knowledge, and interacting with other farmers and buyers.
 ## Connecting Coconut Farmers and Buyers in Ghana
-JERAConnect specifically aims to bridge the gap between coconut farmers and buyers across Ghana.
+JERAConnect specifically aims to bridge the gap between coconut farmers, sellers, and buyers across Ghana.
 The platform provides a space for farmers to share their harvests, pricing, and availability while allowing buyers to find quality coconut products directly from the source.
 By facilitating direct communication, JERAConnect streamlines transactions and strengthens the agricultural community, helping both farmers and buyers succeed in their endeavours.